ahilbers/renewable_test_PSMs/README.md

 For a video introduction to energy system models, as well as a (slightly outdated) tutorial on this repo, see the video link on the left.
 For a very quick start, see [tutorial without installing](#tutorial-without-installing).

 **Note**: This is a relatively new version that includes solar power and storage.
 The version of the models [used in papers](#use-in-papers) do not contain solar power.
-For the versions of the model used in 2020 papers, see the branch `2020_papers`.
+For the versions of the model used in 2020 papers, see the release `Paper version` with tag `v1.1` .

 #### Rationale